The History Of Gardner Galleries

 Shortly after serving in the Royal Canadian Air Force in World War II, George's son, Jason, became his partner in the business.
 When George Gardner passed away unexpectedly in 1952, Jason carried on as an auctioneer and appraiser.
 He purchased his first permanent auction house at 2 Langarth Street West, London in 1960.
 He also sold for Fyfe's of Edinburgh throughout Canada and made international headlines, including Time Magazine, when he was hired by a Toronto syndicate to auction antiques from Castro's Cuba in the mid 1960's.
 Throughout the decade Jason held regular estate sales but also auctioned real estate, cars, factories, bankruptcies and even the contents of London's old city hall.
 Having outgrown the Langarth Street location, Jason purchased 186 York Street in 1971, an historic building located in the heart of downtown London directly across from the Via Rail Station.

-Jason Gardner in the main office at Gardner Galleries
+Jason Gardner in the old general office at 186 York St., London, 1998

 Grant Gardner, Jason's son, joined in 1975 and changed the direction of the business from a general auction company to one specializing in estate furnishings, namely antiques and fine art.
 Some of Grant's major sales include the contents of Castle Kilbride in Baden, Ontario and the Dr. Alan Law estate of Toronto whose antique furniture collection realized over a million dollars.
 The antique market was so strong in the 1980's and 90's that by 1999, a second building at 407 Hamilton Road in London was purchased to host weekly live auctions.
 These auctions quickly became a regular attraction to dealers, collectors and the general public from across Ontario.

 The fourth generation, James and Mark Gardner, learned the business from the ground up and could often be seen in their early teenage years working live auctions and setting up sales during summers, evenings and weekends.
-The Gardner brothers attended the world’s leading auction school, Reppert School of Auctioneering located in Auburn, Indiana in 2002 and eventually took on managing roles.
+The Gardner brothers attended the world's leading auction school, Reppert School of Auctioneering located in Auburn, Indiana in 2002 and eventually took on managing roles.
 In 2011, James pioneered monthly online art auctions in London, as well handles collections of high value for estates and private individuals.
-Mark managed the Tuesday evening live auctions for many years and now runs monthly estate, furniture and collector auctions which attract a worldwide audience.
+Mark managed the Tuesday evening live auctions for many years and now runs monthly estate, furniture and rug auctions which attract a worldwide audience.
 Today, after working in the auction industry for over 20 years and being accredited appraisers with The Canadian Association of Personal Property Appraisers, the Gardner brothers are proud of their great success story and are often called upon by other industry leaders for advice.

-James Gardner, specialist in Canadian and international fine art
+and a specialist in Canadian art

 Online auctions were first introduced in 2011.
 Recognizing that the auction industry was evolving more and more to online, the York Street location was eventually sold in 2014 and a new integrated website and auction software suitable for mobile devices was set in motion.
 All online auctions are now out of the newly renovated 407 Hamilton Road location.
 Along with 20,000 square feet of floor space, clients enjoy the location with easy access to the 401 highway, the large parking lot with free parking and loading area, everything located on one level and of course, the assistance from our staff.
 Alongside the main auction floor, two online auction showrooms, the "George Gardner" and "Jason Gardner" galleries display items for current auctions.
 Other recent updates to the facility include new bathrooms, LED lighting, refinished hardwood floors and new bay windows.
 The live auctions are missed but Gardner Galleries encourage clients unfamiliar with online bidding to give it a try.
 You can bid anywhere in the world at anytime of day and when the clock is counting down to the last minute... and then the last second... the excitement of an auction is reborn!